OliverHennhoefer/quant/README.md

-# Webscraper for Stock Fundamentals and other Business Indicators
+# Scraping Company Data and other Business Indicators

 This project is under development and currently offers very limited functionality 🔌